wifisensing/PicoScenes-Manual/source/firsttry.rst

-CSI Measurement using PicoScenes: First Try
+CSI Measurement using PicoScenes: The First Try
 ============================================

 Using IWL5300 NIC